The Saint (1997)

 “Rated X by an all-white jury.”
 Also, well, there are still parts of this film that might make you uncomfortable.
 But this is an incredible film.
 It’s a simple “man on the run” story.
 But it is filled with so much grit and directorial brilliance that it is hard not to love.

-If you’re white, check your privilege and don’t pretend you know anything after watching it.
 It’s a fun film that tips many of the tropes of this genre on their heads.
 Watch Melvin Van Peebles eat a live lizard!

 Sweet Sweetback’s Baadasssss Song is under copyright and well protected.
 Generally, the commercial releases are of mediocre quality.
 Thankfully, the Vinegar Syndrome Blu-ray is available.
 It’s wonderful.
 There is also a combo package with Blu-ray and DVD.
 The two are usually the same price, so why not?
 Don’t mistakenly purchase the DVD-only version; it isn’t from Vinegar Syndrome.
 As I write this, both the Blu-ray and combo packages are less expensive.
 Don’t get tricked into buying a lesser copy for more!